ahning/hello-world/README.md

 # hello-world

+master:
   my first repository, for exercise.

+readme-edits:
-自述 - 编辑的更改- this is the second time updata。
+  this is the second time data has been uploaded。

-This is the third time updata.
+This is the third time data has been uploaded.

-this is the third time updata.
+This is the fourth time data has been uploaded.

 query：If I change the original text , conflict may be caused?